Training in Architecture: Program Information and Requirements

 - Structural design

 The Doctor of Philosophy in Architecture is a research-based graduate degree that prepares students for academic or analytical positions in the field.
 Students must complete and defend an original thesis before graduating.
 Courses may be available in advanced topics that include:

 - Research methods

 - Eco-friendly design

 The BLS states that as of May 2015, architects make a median annual wage of $76,100.
 The job outlook for this career is expected to grow 7% from 2014-2025, which is as fast as average for all other occupations.

 Architects must be licensed by the state in which they work.
 This involves holding an accredited architecture degree, completing a set number of hours of training and passing the Architect Registration Examination (ARE).
 The ARE is given by the National Council of Architectural Registration Boards (NCARB).

+There are a myriad of workshops available to working architects.
+Because there are often technological and computer software advances made in the field, seminars are widely available to keep architects current.
+Workshops may also address cost-cutting techniques and client relations.
 Most states require licensed architects to complete continuing education courses every year in order to maintain licensure.
 Local colleges or architecture organizations, such as the NCARB, may offer continuing education courses on a range of topics.
 Classes are available in subjects such as preservation, energy-conscious architecture and mold prevention.

 Those looking for a career in architecture can pursue anything from a bachelor's all the way through a doctorate degree.
 Bachelor's programs introduce architectural history, while master's and doctoral degrees emphasize design and research.